Food for the Poor: Controversies

 As of March 2021, Charity Navigator gives Food for the Poor an Overall Score & Rating of 87.82.

-On April 11, 2018, the attorney general for the state of California, Xavier Becerra, filed a limited CEASE AND DESIST order to Food For The Poor, alleging its claim that 95.6% of all donations, including donated goods, to Food For The Poor went directly to programs that help the poor was incorrect and misleading and that the actual number (for 2013) was 66.2% of cash donations.
-The state also claims that the charity used improper accounting techniques where they would take the inflated US retail value of expiring pharmaceuticals that were donated or made available by Pharma companies for delivery to third-world countries and count that value as the same as cash donations.
-The state is ordering that the organization pay $1.088 million in fines and stop using the 95% statement.
-The charity continues to be licensed to solicit charitable funds in the state of California.
+On April 11, 2018, the attorney general for the state of California, Xavier Becerra, filed a limited cease-and-desist order against Food For The Poor, alleging that the charity's claim that 95.6% of all donations, including donated goods, went directly to programs that help the poor was misleading and that the actual number for 2013 was 66.2% of cash donations.

 Food for the Poor responded that it upholds the highest standards of integrity and honesty and that it is confident that it will demonstrate that its accounting and valuation practices and solicitations meet and often exceed legal requirements, as well as industry best practices.
 It issued a public statement and is appealing the order.

 On September 20, 2019, the California Attorney General's office announced that it had secured a Cease and Desist Order and over $1 million in penalties against MAP International, Food for the Poor, and CMMB (Catholic Medical Mission Board), for deceptive solicitation tactics.